mdelobelle/metadatamenu/docs/controls.md

 3. Select the line in the target file where you want to insert the new field
 4. Select the field
 5. Select/input the value for this field (if the field has preset values, you will be prompted to choose one)

+NB: if the field type is restricted to the frontmatter section, it will be added at the end of the frontmatter whatever the line chosen

 ### Add a new field at cursor